azerpas/write/_posts/fair-mint-1.md

 As you can see, the server add an extra step between the smart contract and the bot/front-end.
 You can add **any type of bot protection** with this system as the bot will always require a valid response from the backend to be validated by the smart contract.

 Futhermore, we make sure that the verification is obligatory.
 How?
-Our smart contract, that we will detail in a later post, **will require that the hash sent by the user has been signed by a designated account controlled by the owner of the smart contract**.
+Our smart contract, *that we will detail in a later post*, **will require that the hash sent by the user has been signed by a designated account controlled by the owner of the smart contract**.
 The same account **will be used to sign the hash sent by the user** in our back-end.
 Attackers would need to find out the private key of the account to sign the hash and bypass our verification.

 ## Implementation with NextJS and reCaptcha
 Let's create a simple example of how to integrate reCaptcha into your minting website.